RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------

+3.0.0.4.270.24 Beta 3:
+   - NEW: Rebased on 3.0.0.4.270.
+Notable changes: o New driver builds (these are NOT the new major versions that Asus are currently developping) o NTP-related changes
+   - FIXED: Removed logged warning from miniupnpd (regression from Beta 2)
+   - FIXED: Various timing issues causing some TrafficMonitoring and the Sysinfo pages to often fail loading under IE.

 3.0.0.4.266.24 Beta 2:
    - CHANGED: Temperatures on Sysinfo page will now auto-update every 3 seconds.
    - CHANGED: Connections page now uses Ajax for slightly better rendering